tranquochuy645/spotify-web-api-consumer/README.md

 ===========================

-A full-stack React application that integrates with the Spotify Web API to provide some of their commonly used features
+A full-stack React application that integrates with the Spotify Web API to provide a range of popular functionalities

 Prerequisites
 -------------